bioidiap/bob.buildout/README.rst

   A test runner called ``nosetests`` will be created on the bin directory of buildout.

+coverage
+  A test coverage application called ``coverage`` will be created on the bin directory of buildout.

 sphinx
   Several sphinx utilities will be created on the bin directory of buildout.